 Who is the “beneficial owner” to be reported?

-The Transparency Register is open to public inspection for no special reason.
-As before, beneficial owners have the option of submitting a request to restrict public access to the Transparency Register in order to protect their personal data.
-The prerequisite for the restriction is that the inspection is contrary to overriding interests of the beneficial owner that are worthy of protection.
-Such a case may exist if the inspection would expose the beneficial owner to the risk of becoming a victim of certain serious criminal acts.
+The transparency register is open to public inspection without need for a special reason.
+As before, beneficial owners have the option of applying to restrict access to the transparency register in order to protect their personal data.
+The prerequisite for the restriction is that the disclosure is contrary to the beneficial owner’s overriding interests meriting protection.
+Such a case may exist if the insight would expose the beneficial owner to the risk of falling victim to certain serious criminal offences.

 As a foreign company, do I also fall within the sAs a foreign company, do I also fall within the scope of application?

 WhWhat extended information will have to be provided in the future?

 Are there transitional periods for the additional reporting requirements?

-- in all other cases, in particular foundations and general partnerships, until 31 December 2022.
+- in all other cases, in particular foundations and partnerships, by 31.12.2022.

-Clear internal responsibilities and processes must be implemented for the future, which enable (continuous) identification of the respective beneficial owners.
+2. clear internal responsibilities and processes must be implemented for the future, which enable (continuous) identification of the respective beneficial owners.